binste/chicago_safepassage_evaluation/README.md

 conda env create -f environment.yml source activate speval
 ```
-Now start Jupyter notebooks in the root directory of the project:
+Now start a Jupyter notebook server in the root directory of the project:
 ```bash
 jupyter notebook
 ```